eduMFA/eduMFA/doc/policies/conditions.rst

 Extended Policy Conditions
 --------------------------

-Since privacyIDEA 3.1, *extended policy conditions* allow to define more advanced rules for policy matching, i.e. for determining which policies are valid for a specific request.
+Since eduMFA 3.1, *extended policy conditions* allow to define more advanced rules for policy matching, i.e. for determining which policies are valid for a specific request.